When you start building or growing your community, you quickly understand the value of using a community management platform.

 Be Realistic About the Costs and the Potential Risks

-Here, you need to provide as much transparency as possible.
-Demonstrate what it will cost to prepare, launch, and scale.
+Explain what it will cost to prepare, launch, and scale.
 Itemize and break things down when it makes sense.
-For example, in addition to upfront costs, show that you also forecast potential costs for things such as hiring a freelance designer, a mobile app, employee training, etc.
+For example, in addition to upfront costs, show that you also forecast potential costs for things such as hiring a freelance designer, creating a mobile app, employee training, etc.

 It's essential to show that you explored potential risks.